GrantWinns/GrantWinns/README.md

 💡 Looking to Collaborate On: I’m always on the lookout for highly-skilled backend engineers (Go preferred), AI enthusiasts, data scientists, and front-end wizards who want to build something meaningful.
 Together, we can change lives, grow at scale, and push the boundaries of what AI can do for mental health.

-📫 How to Reach Me: DM me on LinkedIn or email me at grant@yuna.ai.
+📫 How to Reach Me: DM me on LinkedIn or email me at grant@yuna.io.
 I’m quick to respond—love to chat about tech, mental health innovation, or new ideas.

 ⚡ Fun Fact: I’ve lived and worked remotely across the U.S., exploring wild adventures while chasing the dream of making the world happier and healthier, one user at a time. 🌊🏕️